American officers killed in Afghan Interior Ministry

 U.S. President Barack Obama has sent a letter to his Afghan counterpart, Hamid Karzai, apologising for what Washington says was the unintentional burning of the Korans, after Afghan labourers found charred copies while collecting rubbish.

 The Koran burnings ignited anti-Western fury.
 Thousands have taken to the streets and at least 27 people have been killed in the protests.
-Two American soldiers were shot dead on Thursday by an Afghan national army soldier who joined the rallies.
+Two American soldiers were shot to death on Thursday by an Afghan national army soldier who joined the rallies.

+Obama spoke with Allen after Saturday's shootings and the White House said the president supported the steps taken to protect U.S. service members in Afghanistan.

+"We welcome President Karzai's statement this morning encouraging peaceful expressions and his call for dialogue and calm," the White House said in a statement.
+"The United States remains committed to a partnership with the government and people of Afghanistan."

 HIGH SECURITY CLEARANCE